Pinky-1997/ImageClassification_Flask/README.md

-#  IMAGE CLASSIFICATION USING FLASK
+#  IMAGE CLASSIFICATION WITH FLASK
 ### 1. Image Preprocessing Steps

 Image preprocessing is a crucial step in preparing images for feature extraction and classification.
 Here are the steps involved: